-Are Office of Management and Budget (OMB) Circular A-133 audits required for recipients of LSC funds?
+Are Office of Management and Budget (OMB) Uniform Guidance audits required for recipients of LSC funds?

 Yes.
-However, The LSC OIG is currently in the process of revising and updating the Audit Guide for Recipients and Auditors (November 1996) and anticipates having it available for public comment prior to the end of this calendar year.
+The LSC OIG is currently in the process of revising and updating the Audit Guide for Recipients and Auditors (November 1996) and anticipates having it available for public comment by mid-2017.

 Current guidance for audits of LSC recipients is found in: